 Under each of these commission agreement templates, one party will pay the other party commission in relation to a particular event or type of event.
 For example, commission may be paid in relation to the introduction of a customer by one party to the other.
 The longer versions of the template also include clauses covering the confidentiality of information and/or the non-solicitation of connected persons.

 These agreements provide a framework within which a manufacturer and a customer may contract for the manufacturing and supply of products.
 The agreements assume that the products will be specified by the customer.
 All versions of the manufacturing agreement include, as schedule, a set of terms and conditions governing the specific legal basis upon which products are supplied.
 These terms and conditions cover, for example, the passage of title and risk to the customer.

-Under these contracts, the developer agrees to create software on behalf of the customer and to assign (ie transfer) to the customer its intellectual property rights in that software.
-Rights in any third party programs or libraries incorporated into the software will be licensed either directly from the vendor of the third party software or indirectly via the developer.
+Under these software development agreements, the developer agrees to create software on behalf of the customer and to transfer to the customer its intellectual property rights in that software.
+Rights in any third party programs or libraries incorporated into the software will be licensed to the customer, either directly from the vendor of the third party software or through the developer.
 Charges may be fixed or time based.
-A standard set of software warranties is included with all the documents.
+A standard set of software warranties is included with all versions of the software development agreement.